Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 * What tools have you used and why?

 To be able to configurate the webpage I used Webstorm to create the HTML and include the content I created to illustrate the narrative of the idea of my project.
 The type of formats used are video, gif, sound and image(.mov,.gif,.png and .mp4).
-- I used this format as was posible to show different narrations at the same time and make them perceive more dynamic for the person that has access to them.
+- I used this format as was posible to show different narrations at the same time and make them perceive more dynamic for the person that has access to them (viewer).

 * What do you portray with your work?

   With this I want to transmit that many kids face a different development on his life, that  every kid is not the same and that those differences  can also be seen as strengths.
-A boy that is a superhero for his mother, as he showed to her that those particulates  are a power to approach the world in a different way and that sometimes people put limits of what others can learn, and they shouldn't do so.
+A boy that is a superhero for his mother, as he showed to her that those particulates,  are a power to approach the world in a different way and that sometimes people put limits of what others can learn, and they shouldn't do so.
 Fight for been a  better person and let the others have opportunities to evolve in life.

 * How did the process of creating your production work?

-- First work in creating the general layout of the project using only some image for configurate the position and the functions inside the web page.
+- First work in creating the general layout of the project using only some image for configurate the position and the functions inside the web page.(HTML)
 - Check the video play automatically and do a loop.
 The new version of Chrome only show videos that are muted so for been able to know this checked few forum as was not working for me.
 - On the audio test that we can add it to the web and the format that work with it.
 In this step saw the need to transform the M4a format witch  the iphone's used by default  and convert it to a mp3;  the audio control do not handle the original format of the iphone's.
 - create the CSS style for been able to place and organice the elements accordingly with the diagram of the idea that I did on the first phase.
 Using a Grid to place the elements on place.